TobiasHiort/TheGreatEscape/README.md

 - separate instances
 - int smoke

+#### GUI
+- Up arrow is upload right now, replace with button later
+- Remove move player with right arrow, but keep the mechanics
+- Determine if PNG is to large or small
+- Represent player as a drawn circle instead of a png?
+Better scaling
+- Figure out how to make click/hover buttons and how to view different tabs
+- Create test matrix run file with a player moving, and figure out how to step through it graphically/run it in some speed
+- Think about layering (player movement, fire, smoke)

 ####
 - Trick A\* to think that heat tiles are slower to pass.
 This can be an implementation of path priority /hhuehueristics